mickey-sunshine/online_document/docs/source/manual/shell/arkangel_commands/project_commands.rst

 .. option:: --verbosity <int>

   Control the verbosity of the messages.
 For debugging usage, recommend to set to ``1``.
 By default, it is ``0``, leading to minimum logging messages.

+.. option:: --file <string>

+  Specify the output file name for the generated configuration statistics report.
+If not specified, configuration statistics report will be printed on screen.

+.. option:: --precision <int>

+  Specify the precision of the values in configuration statistics report.
+If not specified, a default precision of ``6`` is used to round the values.

 report_qor_scale
 ~~~~~~~~~~~~~~~~